exoyeye/solflare_qa_automation_task/README.md

 npm install
 ```

-This will install Node.js dependencies.
+This will install Node.js and dependencies.

 ## RUN API TESTS